johnbeve/operationalizing-coi/docs/architectures.md

 ### COTS Architecture

 Commercial of the Shelf (COTS) technologies can enable quick and well-supported solutions for ontology engineers seeking to accelerate their efforts while integrating their work with other team efforts.
+A centralized, well-featured tool can enable all key user personas depending on the organization and their requirements.
+Data engineers may need some additional tooling to enable ontology engineers and end users through the commercial software/hardware, but these could be acquired across a number of local/cloud and open-source/commercial solutions with simple onboarding and vendor support channels.

 ```mermaid